 “Oh, Kate!”
 The taller young lady’s eyes welled with tears.
 “You’re bleeding!”

 “It’s nothing,” the blue-eyed young lady said.
 Kate, presumably.

-She grudgingly accepted his handkerchief and used it to stop the trickle of blood.
+She accepted his handkerchief, using it to stop the trickle of blood.
 “You’re very obliging,” she remarked dryly.

 “So he should be, if it’s his dog,” the taller young lady said.